91

 master's students

-Many MEM students in the Coastal Environmental Management (CEM) program will spend up to two semesters at the Marine Lab, but you do not have to be a CEM student to take advantage of our coastal campus.
+Many Master of Environmental Management students in the Coastal and Marine Systems (CAMS) concentration will spend up to two semesters at the Marine Lab, but you do not have to be a CAMS student to take advantage of our coastal campus.

 doctoral students